Home » VPN » VPN Resource » Does VPN Protect Me? Is That Really Works?

 Encryption Test

 The encryption test is a similar legitimacy test for your VPN, and it is pretty lengthy and complicated.
-But, this is the test that could complete the answer to your question of VPN credibility.
+But this is the test that could complete the answer to your question about VPN credibility.

 Instead of discussing the whole process again, I am providing you a link to the article “How To Check If Your VPN Is Encrypted.”
 Here you can find the simplest way to check VPN encryption.

-If you have inspected your VPN from all these perspectives and don't find any lack, your VPN is protecting you.
-VPN itself is a great technology, but due to numerous services in the market, the legitimacy has been affected.
+If you have inspected your VPN from all these perspectives and don’t find any lack, your VPN protects you.
+VPN itself is a great technology, but its legitimacy has been affected due to numerous services in the market.